TREATMENT OF BROWN SPOTS ON THE SKIN

 • Post-inflammatory pigmentation

-These spots appear after inflammation of the skin, for example following acne lesions, injuries or badly performed cosmetic treatments.
+These spots appear after skin inflammation, such as acne lesions, injuries, or poorly performed aesthetic treatments.

-Ephelides, more commonly known as freckles, are small pigment spots that appear mainly on fair skin and often on areas exposed to the sun, such as the face and arms.
-They are genetically determined and become more visible under the effect of UV rays.
-Unlike other pigment spots, ephelides are not considered a sign of ageing or skin damage.
+Freckles are small pigmented spots that mainly appear on fair skin and sun-exposed areas such as the face and arms.
+They are genetically determined and become more visible with UV exposure.
+Unlike other pigment spots, freckles are not considered a sign of aging or skin damage.

 Spot treatment